blakeah/mockup/README.md

 You should have a deployable war file in the target directory.
 Deploy as usual in a servlet container, e.g. tomcat.

+To access the page the default url is localhost808:/dev/